-Endau Rompin National Park is virgin jungle at its most primitive – volcanic formations and rainforests more than 200 million years old.
-Situated on the border of the Johor and Pahang regions in Peninsula Malaysia, this large 8000 square kilometre national park encompasses the Rompin and Endau river watersheds, home to plenty of exotic flora and fauna species.
+Endau Rompin National Park is a virgin jungle at its most primitive, with volcanic formations and rainforests more than 200 million years old.
+Situated on the border of the Johor and Pahang regions in Peninsular Malaysia, this large 8000 square kilometres national park encompasses the Rompin and Endau river watersheds, home to plenty of exotic flora and fauna species.
 If you’re a jungle junkie, this is a fascinating and quite remote place to visit.

-There are three entrances that lead you into the national park from the east, the west, or from Pahang.
-It’s possible to get lost here for several days or even a week, and taking a tour is recommended unless you are a particularly seasoned trekker.
-Plenty of adventure activities are available, including rafting, water abseiling, tube rafting, 4X4 off road tours, and fishing.
+Three entrances lead you into the national park from the east, the west, or from Pahang.
+It’s possible to get lost here for several days or even a week, and taking a tour is recommended unless you are an exceptionally seasoned trekker.
+Plenty of adventure activities are available, including rafting, water abseiling, tube rafting, 4X4 off-road tours, and fishing.

 Experience Travel Group has taken the time to explore the Endau Rompin National Park and get to know the locals, the guides, and the terrain.
-Have a chat to our experienced travel consultants today to plan a tailor-made jungle adventure tour through this beautiful region.
+Please have a chat with our experienced travel consultants today to plan a tailor-made jungle adventure tour through this beautiful region of Malaysia.